Al-Ghab offensive (July–August 2015): Background

 The 2015 Northwestern Syria offensive, dubbed by the rebels as Battle of Victory, took place in Idlib and Hama.

 The campaign consisted of a three-pronged attack, with the two main assaults spearheaded by Ahrar ash-Sham, al-Qaeda's al-Nusra Front, and other Sunni Islamist factions under the banner of the Army of Conquest, and the remaining attack force including collaboration with Free Syrian Army groups.
 The commander of the 13th Division, affiliated with the FSA, stated that coordinating with other groups such as al-Nusra Front did not mean they were aligned with them.
 Within days, the rebels captured the city of Jisr al-Shughur and later on an Army base.
 The success of the campaign was attributed to better coordination between the Syrian opposition's backers.
 Still, the operation resulted in a high attrition rate for both sides.

 The offensive

 Initial rebel assault

-On 28 July 2015, rebels launched an assault to capture the remaining areas surrounding Jisr al-Shugur.
+On 28 July 2015, rebels launched a coordinated assault to capture the remaining areas surrounding Jisr ash-Shughur.
 Two hours later, rebels had captured the strategic hills of Tal Khattab, Tal Awar and Tal Hamka; along with the towns of Frikka, Mushayrafah, Salat Al-Zuhour and Zayzun.
 The Army retreated to the south in order to reinforce its positions at Tal Wassit and Tal Sheikh Elyas.
 The Army responded with 160 airstrikes and dozens of shells and missiles.
 According to the SOHR, about 90 government fighters were killed or wounded during the assault, while 37 rebels (15 non-Syrian; including a Jordanian leader) were killed.